uk786/cybersecurityresources/README.md

 # cybersecurityresources
-A list of potentially useful cyber security resources
+A list of  useful cyber security resources